 Any new line construction to connect the Project to UPPCO's electric system will be undertaken by UPPCO at the Project Developer's expense.
-The new lines will terminate on a termination structure provided by the Project Developer.
+Interconnection line(s) will terminate on a termination structure provided by the Project Developer.

 Termination Structure